-As COVID 19 rapidly changes each day, it continues to have a significant impact on the daily lives of Canadians and citizens around the world.
+As COVID-19 rapidly changes each day, it continues to have a significant impact on the daily lives of Canadians and people around the world.
 Every day there are new developments announced by all levels of government regarding the resources available to Canadians.
-As your Member of Parliament and Shadow Cabinet Minister for Foreign Affairs, my office is here to help and provide assistance by phone at 905-773-8358 or by email at Leona.Alleslev@parl.gc.ca to address any questions you may have.
+As your Member of Parliament, Deputy Leader of the Official Opposition and Shadow Cabinet Minister for Foreign Affairs, my office is here to help and provide assistance by phone at 905-773-8358 or by email at Leona.Alleslev@parl.gc.ca to address any questions you may have.

-Below you will find resources and information to help address questions you may have and navigate through the Government of Canada and the Government of Ontario websites.
+Below you will find resources and information to help address questions you may have and navigate through the Government of Canada, the Government of Ontario and Municipal websites.
 We are doing our best to keep the information as up to date as possible.

 For additional information regarding general updates on COVID 19, symptoms, preventions, and resources that the Government of Canada is providing I encourage you to visit: www.canada.ca/coronavirus